 3.3.2 Optical Emission Lines

 Figure 4b displays the equivalent widths across the LOC plane for selected optical emission lines.
 Many of the H0, He0, and He+ recombination lines are emitted over a wider area on the LOC plane than the other optical emission lines, including at low H and high nH regions, because H I, He I, and He II have ncrit ~ 1015 cm-3 and thus are usually in LDL.
 At high U values, however, the high Te causes the recombination coefficient to decrease making recombination less likely and causing large declines in Wλ of the Balmer lines, He I λ5876, and He II λ4686.
 These two emission lines exhibit peaks at similarly high densities, but different H values.
-Note also that our simulations do not predict particularly strong He II λ4686 emission, but create enough emission to be detectable by current optical instruments (Figure 4b, row e).
+Note also that our simulations do not predict particularly strong He II λ4686 emission, but create enough emission to be detectable by current SDSS spectrographs (Figure 4b, row e) provided the delicate separation of the nebular and WR features is possible.
 A strong He II λ4686 line is indicative of more He+ ionizing photons and simple photoionization models often under-predict the line in relation to the rest of the optical spectrum (Ferguson, Korista, & Baldwin 1997, Ferland & Osterbrock 1986).

 BPT diagrams constructed with the ratios of [O III] λ5007 / Hβ λ4861 and [N II] λ6584 / Hα λ6563 have been useful in separating H II region galaxies from active galaxies.
 Our study supports recent work that has shown that selectively emphasizing different parts of the LOC plane gives different emission line ratios, which, in turn, give different results when using the BPT diagram (Richardson et al. 2016).
 Both [O III] λ5007 and [N II] λ6584 show emission on our grids from the bottom left along a constant ionization parameter (Figure 4b, rows f and h).
 [O III] λ5007 emits at higher H and nH values, whereas [N II] λ6584 emission stops around the center of the constant ionization parameter (no emission when H ≥ 17 and nH≥ 9).
 Their peak Wλ are similar, only 0.2 dex different (2.9 for [O III] λ5007 and 2.7 for [N II] λ6584), but the peak Wλ of [O III] λ5007 is located at a slightly higher H value (13.2 and 10.5 respectively).
 Additionally, O III] λ5007 peaks at nH = 4.8 whereas [N II] λ6584 peaks at nH = 3.9.
 Lastly, [N II] λ6584 emits along a broader range of ionization parameters than [O III] λ5007.
 Both Hα λ6563 and Hβ 4861 emit along a broad range of ionization parameters (Figure 4b, rows h and f).
 The only regions in which they do not emit are the optically thin regions (upper left and lower right corners).
 It is thus clear that emission lines from metals, as well as many others, emit differently in different parts of our grid.